 STEM: Science, Technology, Engineering, and Math

 STEM education is integrated into all levels of learning at Charlottesville City Schools.
-From technology education in elementary school to a world-class high-school science club called BACON (Best All-around Club Of Nerds), CCS celebrates investigation and applied science learning for students.
+From coding in elementary school to a world-class high-school science club called BACON (Best All-around Club Of Nerds), CCS celebrates investigation and applied science learning for students.

 In 2016, Charlottesville City Schools developed an innovative iSTEM program that is active in all schools to teach foundational concepts, assist teachers in making math-science-technology connections, and build strong pathways into the division’s cutting-edge engineering programs at Buford Middle School and CHS.

 CCS STEM Night at CHS!
 CCS STEM Programs and CHS SIGMA Program offer a diverse array of options to prepare students for high tech careers!
 Best programs in VA-come check them out! @CHSBlackKnights @CHSBACON @CvilleSchools @CCS_iSTEM pic.twitter.com/oV3hzH4QUZ

 — Dr. Eric Irizarry (@Doc_EI) May 30, 2018

 In 2014 and 2015, the division unveiled state-of-the-art engineering labs at Buford Middle School and Charlottesville High School.
 The Buford engineering program is a collaboration with the engineering and education schools at the University of Virginia, the Smithsonian Institution, and other area school divisions.
 At CHS, the engineering program continues, culminating in a fifth-year capstone project, and it is complemented by a wide array of other STEM pathways that culminate in virtually every possible science, math, and coding AP class.